 Royal Bank mortgages are available to over 18s.
 Your home may be repossessed if you do not keep up repayments on your mortgage.

-See how much we could lend you with an Agreement in Principle.
-It won't affect your credit score as we use a soft credit check.
+Get an Agreement in Principle to see how much we could lend you.
+It won't affect your credit score or credit file.

 Once you've worked out what you can afford, see which mortgage could suit you.
 Royal Bank of Scotland mortgages are available for over 18s.